plutopulp/rheo/docs/ARCHITECTURE.md

 - Does the actual HTTP download
 - Chunks data for progress reporting
-- Emits events for lifecycle stages (including real-time speed updates)
+- Emits events for lifecycle stages (including real-time speed and validation updates)
 - Tracks download speed and ETA using injected `SpeedCalculator`
+- Validates downloaded files using injected `BaseFileValidator`
 - Handles errors with optional retry logic
 - Uses injected `RetryHandler` for automatic retries